Poojan38380/Flower-Classification-Convolutional-Neural-Network/README.md

 ## Dataset

-The dataset used for training the model is organized into categories, with each category representing a type of flower.
+One can access the training dataset from https://www.kaggle.com/datasets/alxmamaev/flowers-recognition The dataset used for training the model is organized into categories, with each category representing a type of flower.
 The images are preprocessed, resized to 224x224 pixels, and converted to the RGB color space.

 ## Data Preparation